 You’re the Before.
 I’m promising you After.
 Look at all those Afters!
 Don’t you want to join them?

 I want you to love the future so much that you are disgusted with the present.
 I will promise you tomorrow, so you’ll give away today.
 And if you’re desperate enough, it doesn’t matter what my solution is.
 Your imagination automatically fills in the gaps.”

 Takeaway: Like successful politicians and brands sell people on the ‘After’, you need to do the same with your product or service.
 Don’t get caught up on the features, focus on the benefits to the end customer.
 Show their happy face after they get your product.

 4. CREATE AN ARMY OF MARKETERS THROUGH A SIMPLE MESSAGE

 Political campaigns thrive when they can turn their supporters into marketers for the product (AKA the politician).

 Crowdfunding is all about building a tribe of people who support your product.
 If you can make it as easy for them to share with their friends and get more people involved the better it will be for you.

-Takeaway: Simplify your message so that you can give supporters something to latch onto and clearly tell other people about.
-Ignore complex descriptions or anything likely to cause confusion, this will only dilute your messaging by making it more difficult for supporters to tell their friends about.
+Takeaway: Simplify your message so that you can give supporters something to latch onto and tell other people about.
+Ignore complex descriptions or anything likely to confuse, this will only dilute your messaging by making it more difficult for supporters to tell their friends about.
 By doing this you will turn your supporters into your marketers without them even realizing it.

 5. ELECTION DAY = LAUNCH DAY

-All your energy for the week prior to launch is to ensure people know what's coming and when.
+Takeaway: All your energy for the week before launch is to ensure people know what’s coming and when.
 People should be well aware ahead of time so ideally by your launch day they have already made the mental decision as to whether they will buy or not.